MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

 >

 ## Next Steps
 Congratulations!
-You now have a working Java application that has the ability to authenticate users, securely call Web APIs using OAuth 2.0, and get basic information about the user.
+You now have a working Java app that has the ability to authenticate users, securely call Web APIs using OAuth 2.0, and get basic information about the user.
 If you haven't already, now is the time to populate your tenant with some users.

 For reference, the completed sample (without your configuration values) [is provided as a .zip here](https://github.com/Azure-Samples/active-directory-java-webapp-openidconnect/archive/complete.zip), or you can clone it from GitHub: